Catalinul/EchipaTorpila/README.md

 PostMan can be used to test the delete/post/put/get methods on the flask app

+#### GET
+Create a request for the GET method to fetch all the fruits.
+Set the URL as http://localhost:5000/fruit/ and set the method to GET.
+Create a request for the GET method to fetch a specific fruit by ID.
+Set the URL as http://localhost:5000/fruit/1 where 1 is the ID of the fruit you want to retrieve.
+Set the method to GET.

+#### POST

+Create a request for the POST method to add a new fruit.
+Set the URL as http://localhost:5000/fruit/ and set the method to POST.
+Set the body of the request to be a JSON object containing the details of the new fruit.

+#### PUT
+Create a request for the PUT method to update a fruit by ID.
+Set the URL as http://localhost:5000/fruit/1 where 1 is the ID of the fruit you want to update.
+Set the method to PUT.
+Set the body of the request to be a JSON object containing the updated details of the fruit.

+#### DELETE
+Create a request for the DELETE method to delete a fruit by ID.
+Set the URL as http://localhost:5000/fruit/1 where 1 is the ID of the fruit you want to delete.
+Set the method to DELETE.

 ### Run the app in a docker container